aere69/IaCGuides/basics.md

 3. **apply**
 Will deploy the plan to the provider.

+Using the `-refresh-only` flag with terraform `apply` allows you to review the proposed changes before updating the **state file**, reducing the risk of accidentally removing resources from the state

 4. **destroy**
 Will delete all resources created according to the plan on the current folder.